JohnBra/jebraat.com/data/blog/how-to-build-a-chrome-extension-in-4-minutes.md

 - `src/pages/panel`
 - `src/pages/background`

-Then we will remove the according config from the `vite.config.ts`.
-It should look like this afterwards:
+Then we will modify the `vite.config.ts` to look like the following:
 ```ts:vite.config.ts
 import { defineConfig } from 'vite';
 import react from '@vitejs/plugin-react';